Floha258/lepebot/README.md

 - `regex` valid python regex that is checked
 - `response` message that is send in the channel if the regex matches
 - `cooldown` add a cooldown to the response

+## quotescomp
+Save and display random quotes, you can specify a cooldown with the `cooldown` setting in the database.
+The quotes are stored in the `quotes` table in the database.